KoreyCollazo/professional-readme-generator/README.md

 # Professional-Readme-Generator

 ## Description
-The purpose of the project was to use node.js along with inquirer to create a program that could generate professional readme's
+The purpose of the project was to use node.js along with inquirer to create an application that could dynamically generate professional readme's from user input.

 ## Table of Contents
   - [Installation](#installation)